grantj-re3/FlindersDSpace-csv2xmlstruct/prep/README_BMET_lang.md

 - you follow the BMET-export, edit-CSV, BMET-import workflow implied in the manual

+I am assuming that having multiple metadata fields (eg. dc.type) with different language qualifiers is not intentional.
+If it is in your case then the solution below may not be useful to you.

-However, if you are importing an independently created CSV you may wish to overcome this problem like this:
+__Potential solution__: You may wish to overcome this problem like this:
 - determine which languages are used for the given metadata field (see below)
 - in the CSV file to be imported, blank out (ie. delete) all but one of the columns (which I'll call the target column)
 - put the desired metadata in the target column
 - perform the BMET import function

-Below is a CSV example where the second column (dc.type[en_US]) is populated but the last 2 columns are empty (resulting in those fields being deleted).
+Below is a CSV example where the third column (dc.type[en_US]) is populated but the last 2 columns are empty (resulting in those fields being deleted).
 ```
-id,dc.type[en_US],dc.type,dc.type[en]
-11,Article,,
-22,Book,,
+id,collection,dc.type[en_US],dc.type,dc.type[en]
+11,123456789/1,Article,,
+22,123456789/1,Book,,
 ```

 ### How to determine which languages are used for a given metadata field